Organic Cinnamon: Sweet, Spicy, Warm Organic Tea Pods with Cinnamaldehyde, Antioxidants

 Key Components

-Cinnamon contains several key components that contribute to its flavor and health benefits.
+Cinnamon contains several key components that contribute to its extract and health benefits.
 These include:

 • Cinnamaldehyde: The primary compound responsible for its distinctive aroma.